Series Description:

 Poetry is mainstreamed metaphor.

-It is the weapon on the subconscious.
+It is a weapon of the subconscious.

 It is someone cracking open their chest so you can study their still-beating heart.

-It is not a form of deception but it has tricked many.
+It is not a form of deception, but it has tricked many.

 It is the honest truth of what someone has felt in a brief moment of time.